dmarcous/dDBGSCAN/README.md

      clustering phase into multiple dimensions.
 Defaults to True.
      Input using an integer code of a function given the translator : com.github.dmarcous.ddbgscan.core.CoreConfig.NEIGHBOUR_SIMILARITY_EXTENSION_FUNCTION_TRANSLATOR

+### Caveats

+  1. Current version supports only numeric data as vector values (for distances compute between clustering instances)
+  2. Current version does not support null values in data vectors

 ## Requirements

 Spark 2.2+.